-Victorian schools have the flexibility to determine the timing, frequency and format of reports in partnership with students, parents and the local community.
+All Victorian government schools are required to report on student achievement against the Victorian Curriculum F-10 achievement standards for every student at least twice a year.
+Schools have the flexibility to determine the timing, frequency and format of reports in partnership with students, parents and the local community.
 A single common report format is no longer mandated.

-English and Mathematics
+English and Mathematics and Science

 Health and Physical Education

-Foundation to Year 2
+Years Foundation to 2

 Years 3 to 10